menu

 Of important note, River Forest is also a village of artists.
 River Forest has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape River Forest’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.16% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in River Forest telecommute to their jobs.
+Overall, about 23.77% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in River Forest is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and Chinese.